j2store/userguide/tax_configuration_for_eu.md

 # Recommended Tax configuration for EU Stores

-This is an example setting for stores in Europe.
+This guide will walk you through the configuration of tax in J2Store for EU stores.
+This is an example configuration for stores in Europe.
 For detailed information on tax, please consult an expert.

-This guide will walk you through the configuration of tax in J2Store for EU stores.

 **Important:** No guarantee is offered with respect to any of the information given here.
 Please contact an expert before you take any decisions about tax matters